Abuse in women’s pro soccer league was systemic, report says

 The report made numerous recommendations to prioritize player health and safety.
 Among them is the requirement that teams accurately disclose coach misconduct to the league and the soccer federation to ensure coaches aren’t allowed to move between teams.
 It also calls for meaningful vetting of coaches and timely investigation into allegations of abuse.

-The NWSL said it was in the process of reviewing the report.
-The league and the NWSL Players Association is also conducting an investigation.
+The NWSL said it was reviewing the report.
+The league and the NWSL Players Association are also conducting an investigation.

+Parlow Cone would not speculate on possible discipline for teams across the league.

+“This is really systemic, and so the league is going to do what they need to do.
+U.S. Soccer, we’re going to do what we need to do.
+But more broadly, we need to make sure that no team, no organization, no individual, no executive is ever allowed to put the players in the position that they were put in,” Parlow Cone said.

-The investigation focused on three former coaches, Riley, Christy Holly of Racing Louisville and Rory Dames of the Chicago Red Stars.
+The investigation focused on three former coaches: Riley, Christy Holly of Racing Louisville and Rory Dames of the Chicago Red Stars.
+The Associated Press reached out to the Thorns, Racing Louisville and the Red Stars for comment but did not receive immediate responses.

 Simon, now with Leicester City, said too many athletes suffer in silence because they are afraid they won’t be heard.